sandstorm/Sandstorm.CookiePunch/README.md

 }
 ```

-This Eel helper will add `data-never-block` attribute to you script tag.
+This Eel helper will add a `data-never-block` attribute to your script tag.
 These tags will be ignored by `CookiePunch.blockScripts()`.

 ### STEP 4: Create groups, purposes and add elements